Devendra274/URL-Shortener/readme.md

 # URL Shortener
-Spring Boot based REST API that takes a URL and returns a shortened URL.
+Spring Boot based REST API that takes a URL and returns a shortened URL and uses MySQL to persist data.

 # Getting Started
 ## Dependencies